 Did you know that Kai is a Desi dog?
-That means he is from the streets of India and travelled thousands of miles on a plane to come to Canada and live with 3P co-owners Debbie and Paul Benson.
+That means he is from the streets of India and traveled thousands of miles on a plane to come to Canada and live with 3P co-owners Debbie and Paul Benson.
 What a lucky boy!
 Here is his story from the rescue agency that brought him to Canada:

 Kai was born on Dec 3rd, 2012.
 The litter had 6 boys and 2 girls.
 They were born in a park in a residential area.
 For the first 3 weeks, they lived safely in a little puppy pen made for them.
 When they started to move about at 3-4 weeks, there were many complaints as they were running all over the park and getting in the way of walkers and joggers.
-I had to relocate them to the corner of a road, and create an enclosure so that they would not run out onto the road.
-In a couple of weeks they outgrew this enclosure, and had to be moved out into a small room, where they were fed and cared for but had a sorry life as they did not have much space.
+I had to relocate them to the corner of a road and create an enclosure so that they would not run out onto the road.
+In a couple of weeks, they outgrew this enclosure and had to be moved out into a small room, where they were fed and cared for but had a sorry life as they did not have much space.
 Only after a foster home was found for them did they start to enjoy life.

 I have heard from cat owners who say they believe their cat’s chronic vomiting is a normal occurrence.
 It definitely is not!
 If your cat experiencing nausea on a regular basis, it is time to look at the diet and your cat’s overall health.
 There are several reasons why this scenario occurs:

 1. Enzyme deficiency.
 Often, these cats are looking for any way to add a digestive aid to their diet.
 They may be excessive grass eaters.
 They may even try to eat inedible objects.
-These behaviours are not something to ignore.
+These behaviors are not something to ignore.
 If an animal has no access to dietary enzymes, the whole organism is compromised and this can lead to disease of the internal organs.
 If your cat eats only a dry or cooked diet, there are no live enzymes in the food.